 “There is no bad weather, only wrong clothes.”

 Why not combine my passion for travel with the convenience of Dutch fashion?
-Every season, I will write about clothes shops of local or international brands with various outfits to optimize your wardrobe and suitcase when traveling or living in Amsterdam.
+Every season, I will write about clothes for Amsterdam winter, including shops of local or international brands with various outfits to optimize your wardrobe and suitcase when traveling or living in Amsterdam.

-This blog post is an inspiration for smart and practical looks based on trends and what you already have in your wardrobe, or you must have if you are coming to Europe.
+This blog post is an inspiration for smart and practical clothes for Amsterdam winter, based on trends and what you already have in your wardrobe, or you must have if you are coming to Europe.
 Versatile, comfortable, and timeless pieces to create looks for both your vacation and your daily life.

 Here I will help you assemble your suitcase for your next trip to Amsterdam and Europe or advise you if you just moved to the Old Continent.
 By the way, I couldn’t start this year of the content without mentioning the winter look to protect you from the cold and keep your style.
 This season is the most doubtful, mainly because most people underestimate the feel-like temperature with the actual temperature.
 Also, there is no bad weather, only wrong clothes.

 Are you afraid to visit Amsterdam during winter because of the cold?
 Do not be.
 It would be best if you were well dressed.
 If you ever come to The Netherlands during winter, keep one thing in mind: you will need a – good – winter jacket, sweater, pants, boots, and accessories (hat, gloves, and socks)!
 Preferably waterproof because it rains considerably between December and March and this kind of clothes will also protect from the wind.

 At the end of each section I selected some examples of key items from different brands to have on your suitcase and enjoy your trip even when facing low temperatures.
 Another tip is to take advantage of the post-Christmas and end-of-season sales, when you can find items with great discounts!

 Your best friend to keep you warm and protect you from the wind